The new four-division plan, featuring a new-look set-up for the Stanley Cup Playoffs, will go into effect next season.

 Division B features the Chicago Blackhawks, Colorado Avalanche, Dallas Stars, Minnesota Wild, Nashville Predators, St. Louis Blues and Winnipeg Jets.

 Division C has four Original Six franchises: Boston Bruins, Detroit Red Wings, Montreal Canadiens and Toronto Maple Leafs.
 The Buffalo Sabres, Florida Panthers, Ottawa Senators and Tampa Bay Lightning are also in the division.

 The Columbus Blue Jackets, Carolina Hurricanes and Washington Capitals will join the New Jersey Devils, New York Islanders, New York Rangers, Philadelphia Flyers and Pittsburgh Penguins in Division D.

-The new alignment ensures that all 30 teams play in all 30 arenas at least once a season for the first time since 1997-98.
+The new alignment ensures that all 30 teams play in all 30 arenas at least once per season.

 The National Hockey League Players' Association has given its consent to play under the new Alignment and Playoff System for a minimum of three seasons, through the 2015-16 NHL season.

 Here is a breakdown of the new schedule matrix created for the new alignment plan: